chizo4/SciFCheX/README.md

 ![SCIFCHEX pipeline.](resources/pipeline.png)

-As briefly mentioned earlier, the `SciFCheX` pipeline follows the popular three-step pipeline approach: *evidence retrieval* (referred as *abstract retrieval*), *rationale selection*, and *label prediction*.
+As briefly mentioned earlier, the `SciFCheX` pipeline follows the popular multi-step pipeline approach: *evidence retrieval* (referred as *abstract retrieval*), *rationale selection*, and *label prediction*.
 A high-level purpose of such a system can be analyzed in the image above.
 To clarify again - this fact verification system is specifically tailored to scientific claims.

 ---